In this Lima travel guide, I am going to cover everything you need to know about Backpacking Lima.

 We spent a month in Miraflores and enjoyed the convenience of life there, but if I was just passing through for a few days I’d personally recommend Barranco instead.

-For a detailed look at the best hostels to stay in Lima, check out our guide to the best hostels in Lima.
+Lima has some amazing hostels that are perfect for backpackers.
 To save you time, I’ve gone ahead and narrowed it down to the top three hostels below; these include the best overall hostel, best party hostel in Lima, and best hostel for solo travelers.

 Overall Best Hostel in Lima – Selina Miraflores